WorldFishCenter/rappseq/site/content/_index.md

         ### Extract and sequence pathogen DNA

         Send the samples to a nearby lab where a trained operator will extract the DNA from pathogens in the sample and generate nanopore sequences.
-    - link_text: Use our online tool
+    - link_text: Use our ID tool
       icon: fas fa-laptop-medical
       url: /identify/
       content: |
-        ### Use AquaPath's identification tool
+        ### Use AquaLab in a Backpack's identification tool

         Answer a few questions in our cloud based tool to identify the pathogen based on the sequences.
 You'll get relevant clinical and epidemiological information.
 ---